dacowpilot/Meet-Pad/README.md

 # Meet-Pad
 <img width="2360" height="1640" alt="_com apple Pasteboard bxIFWW" src="https://github.com/user-attachments/assets/07d00f7e-5a26-49f9-abf8-a84b592aee86" />
+# Features

-Meet-Pad is a hackpad that has 7 keys, a rotary encoder, and an OLED display screen.
-Like the name says, it will be used for shortcuts in meetings such as zoom calls.
+Meet-Pad is a hackpad that has 7 keys for shortcuts, a rotary encoder for volume control, and an OLED display screen for status.
+Like the name says, it will be used for shortcuts in meetings such as zoom calls and other meeting apps.

 # CAD